DappCamp-Cohort-4/pet-park-assignment/README.md

 -   giveBackAnimal
     -   Throw an error if user hasn't borrowed before.
     -   Emit event `Returned` with parameter `Animal Type`.

+### Part B

+Complete the following tests in `test/PetPark.t.sol`

+-   `testCannotAddAnimalWhenNonOwner`
+    -   Test that any non-owner account cannot add animals using the `add` function

+-   `testExpectEmitOnBorrow`
+    -   Test that the `Borrowed` event is emitted correctly when `borrow` function is called with correct parameters.

+-   `testBorrowCountDecrement`
+    -   Test that the count of animal decreases correctly when the `borrow` function is called.

 ## Evaluation